 Board of Directors Member (Non-Voting Member)

 The Reverend Michael Malcom is the Executive Director of Alabama Interfaith Power and Light and a licensed and ordained United Church of Christ Minister.
 Rev Malcom is the former Senior Pastor of Rush Memorial Congregational UCC in Atlanta, GA.
 He is the founder of The People’s Justice Council which is a 501(c)3 non-profit focusing on environmental justice.
 Rev Malcom serves as the Environmental Justice Minister for the Southeast Conference of the United Church of Christ.
-He is currently the co-chair of the Building Power from the Grassroots Action Team with US Climate Action Network, co-facilitator for the International Solidarity Working Group with the National Black Environmental Justice Network, co-chair of the Climate Impacts Working Group with the Kitchen, and a board member for the Southeast Climate and Energy Network.
+He is a board member for the Southeast Climate and Energy Network.